 - In 2015, Life Extension introduced a novel standardized wild green oat extract that has been shown to inhibit the enzyme monoamine oxidase-B (MAO-B), promoting healthy dopamine levels for more youthful cognitive health and performance.

-- In 2016, Life Extension funding to 21st Century Medicine, Inc., has allowed that company to establish low-temperature banking of corneas (for blindness) and pancreatic islets (for type 1 diabetes).
+- Life Extension funding to 21st Century Medicine, Inc., has allowed that company to establish low-temperature banking of corneas (for blindness) and pancreatic islets (for type 1 diabetes).